tristan-cavaness/Great-Power-War-Analysis/README.md

-# Great Power War Analysis, 1200–1985
+# Great Power War Analysis, 1200-1989

 ## Overview

-This project analyzes 411 wars fought by eight great powers — France, England/UK, Spain, Portugal, Denmark, Russia, Ottoman Empire/Turkey, and Austria — over roughly 800 years to identify what socio-economic conditions best predict war outcomes.
+This project analyzes 411 wars fought by eight great powers France, England/UK, Spain, Portugal, Denmark, Russia, Ottoman Empire/Turkey, and Austria over roughly 800 years to identify what socio-economic conditions best predict war outcomes.

 ## At a Glance

 Some highlights from 800 years of data:

 **Russia wins the most.** With a 76% win rate across 45 decisive wars, Russia has the best track record of any European great power.
-But France has fought nearly twice as many wars (86 decisive) — making it everyone else's most common enemy.
+But France has fought nearly twice as many wars (86 decisive)  making it everyone else's most common enemy.
 France is the #1 opponent for England, Spain, and Austria.
-Russia and the Ottoman Empire have their own mutual rivalry spanning 8–9 wars over five centuries.
+Russia and the Ottoman Empire have their own mutual rivalry spanning 8â€“9 wars over five centuries.

-**Spain holds the longest win streak** at 16 consecutive victories — almost certainly driven by its colonial conquests in the Americas.
+**Spain holds the longest win streak** at 16 consecutive victories  almost certainly driven by its colonial conquests in the Americas.
 France comes in second at 13, England at 12.
-Austria's best streak is just 5 wins, which partly explains its 46% win rate — the lowest among the eight powers along with Denmark at 44%.
+Austria's best streak is just 5 wins, which partly explains its 46% win rate  the lowest among the eight powers along with Denmark at 44%.

-**The 20th century broke everything.** Win rates dropped to 49% — essentially a coin flip.
+**The 20th century broke everything.** Win rates dropped to 49%  essentially a coin flip.
 The era of reliable colonial conquest was over, and peer-level conflicts between industrialized powers are much less predictable.

 **War duration barely affects the outcome.** Whether a war lasts 1 year or 25, the aggressor's win rate stays between 56% and 67%.
 Only wars lasting over 50 years show a dramatic drop (33%), but there are only 3 of those in the dataset.

-**Offense dominates — but only against weaker opponents.** Offensive wars against colonial/eastern opponents win 84% of the time.
+**Offense dominates  but only against weaker opponents.** Offensive wars against colonial/eastern opponents win 84% of the time.
 Defensive wars against those same opponents?
 Just 44%.
 Against European peers, the offensive advantage narrows to 63% vs 50% and is not statistically significant.

-**The France–Spain rivalry** is the most fought matchup in the dataset: 16 wars from the English side against France, 16 from Spain against France, and 15 from the French side against Spain.
+**The France-Spain rivalry** is the most fought matchup in the dataset: 16 wars from the English side against France, 16 from Spain against France, and 15 from the French side against Spain.
 Europe's western triangle was locked in near-permanent conflict for centuries.

 ## Data Sources